Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Data set production

-- The patient is an in-patient, day-patient, emergency assessment patient or unknown location.
+- the patient is an in-patient, day-patient, emergency assessment patient or unknown location,

-- The specimen was taken on or after day 3 of the admission (admission date is considered day 1).
+- the specimen was taken on or after day 3 of the admission (admission date is considered day 1).

-Cases that do not meet all the above criteria are categorised as community onset.
+Cases that do not meet all the above criteria are categorised as community-onset.

-- The specimen was taken on or after day 4 of the admission (admission date is considered day 1).
+Any publications prior to 23 January 2025 will use the previous hospital-onset definition for CDI which included specimens taken on or after day 4 of the admission (admission date is considered day 1).

 It is not possible for UKHSA to change the onset status of a case as it is determined by the above criteria based on the data provided by the reporting organisation.
 A case may change from one category to another only if the relevant case details are incorrect and requires amendment by the trust.
 Reports published before September 2017 used the term ‘trust-apportioned’ for hospital-onset cases and ‘not trust-apportioned’ for community-onset cases which was simply a change in terminology.